KeaMisfits/CoffeeMachine/README.md

     payment step, also showing the price and order id.
 7. Entering a valid credit card information (ex.
 1111-1111-1111-1111, 111) will show a coffee delivered message, including the coffee name (ex.
 Espresso).

+Successful test scenario #3
+1. Entering a recognized student card id (ex. qwerty123) will proceed to choose delivery option interface.
+2. Selecting 'stats' as the delivery option will display a plot of the revenues earned lifetime.